 There are a number of business benefits to utilizing the contingent workforce, including improved access to expertise, greater business flexibility, better ability to fill company-wide skills gaps, faster hiring processes and the freedom to trial new approaches.

 Yet despite this, some businesses don’t touch contingent workers at all.
-This is largely down to a common contingent workforce myth that is still being peddled.
-Many organizations believe that hiring contractors and temps is more expensive than hiring permanent employees.
+This is largely down to a contingent workforce myth that hiring contractors and temps is more expensive than hiring permanent employees.

 Due to this common misconception, many organizations have wrongly set a “no contractor” policy across the entire business, believing that this will help them save money.